surroundings

 Jerez is often called the cradle of flamenco, referring to the important role the city enjoyed in the origins of flamenco.
 The Centro Andaluz de Flamenco offers an interesting overview of flamenco with film material, archives, photos and paintings.
 Finish your visit in one of the bodega's with a passionate flamenco show!

-Vejer de La Frontera
+Charming Vejer de La Frontera

 Medina-Sidonia is ideally located for a day at the beach.
 The Costa del Luz with its kilometres of sandy beaches is just about a 30-minute drive away.
 Barossa beach is rated by some as one of the most beautiful beaches in Spain.
 Relax on the beach, or take a refreshing dip in the azure Atlantic.
 You can also enjoy the Spanish sun at Playa Sancti-Petri.
 This is a quieter beach and offers perfect conditions for windsurfers.
 The historic Cape Trafalgar ( site of the Battle of Trafalgar where Lord Nelson lost his life in 1805) is nearby with the lighthouse situated on a stunning, unspoilt promontory.
 Our favourite is Playa El Palmar, popular among wave surfers, with a relaxed vibe and many trendy beach bars.

-Explore Tarifa
+Explore Tarifa & Baelo Claudia

-The surfing mecca of Tarifa is also only an hour's drive away.
+The surfing mecca of Tarifa is only an hour's drive away.
 Tarifa has a cosy old centre with a warren of narrow streets and white-painted houses and little shops where you can stroll around for hours.
 Or just relax on one of its most beautiful sandy beaches.
 In addition, you can book a boat trip here (April-October) to see dolphins, whales and orcas (July/August) or take the one-hour ferry to Tangier, Morocco.

 Arcos de La Frontera